Matchstic/libwidgetinfo/lib/Middleware/README.md

 ### Syntax

-The Xen HTML API provides two approaches for interaction: **[Inline](additional-documentation/syntax:-inline-data.html)**, and **[Callback-based](additional-documentation/syntax:-callback-based.html)**.
+The Xen HTML API provides two approaches for interaction: **[Inline](additional-documentation/syntax:-inline-data.html)**, and **[JavaScript](additional-documentation/syntax:-javascript.html)**.

 Both can be used interchangably inside the same widget.

+The **JavaScript Syntax** is the approach all developers will be used to; writing code to interact with an API.
+It relies on the idea of callbacks to notify your code when new data is available, for you to then handle appropriately.

-Through the use of the new **Inline Syntax**, you can build widgets that can fit in a single Tweet:
+In constrast, the new **Inline Syntax** uses the idea of data binding.
+It allows you to build widgets that can fit in a single Tweet:

 ```html
 <html><head></head><body><p>{ weather.now.temperature.current }</p></body></html>
 ```

 The end result is that you no longer have to rely on JavaScript to write widgets, with basic implementations just requiring HTML and CSS.

-Also available is the **Callback-based Syntax**, which allows you to write fully JavaScript-based widgets.

 ### Other features and improvements